ayubf/BasicGAN/notes/Types of Layers.md

 # Types of Layers

-Within the two neural networks in this project there are a few types of layers.
-Each layer performs a different operation given an input and yeilding an output using weights and bias terms of each node within the layer.
+Within the two neural networks in this project, there are a few types of layers.
+Each layer performs a different operation given an input and yielding an output using weights and bias terms of each node within the layer.
 These layers include:

 ## 1. [Linear](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html)
 * Linear transformation: takes a vector as an input and multiplies each value by the weight and adds bias term